Debrecen: Etymology

+There are at least three narratives of the origin of the city's name.
 The city is first documented in 1235, as Debrezun.
-The name derives from the Turkic word debresin, which means 'live' or 'move' and is also a male given name.
+One theory states that the name derives from the Turkic word debresin, which means 'live' or 'move.'
 Another theory says the name is of Slavic origin and means 'well-esteemed', from Slavic Dьbricinъ or from dobre zliem ("good land").
+Thirdly and lastly, Professor Šimon Ondruš derived the toponym from Proto-Slavic term *dьbrь (gorge).

+The standard Romanian name for the city is Debrețin; however, Romanian communities in Hungary use the version Dobrițân.